-Create a quiet and comfortable learning space.
+Create a quiet, comfortable and safe learning space.
 A space for extended learning should be a family space, rather than a bedroom.
-Your children may have a regular place for doing homework under normal circumstances, but this space may not be suitable for working in for an extended period of time.
-It should be a place that can be quiet at times and if possible have internet access.
+Your children may have a regular place for doing homework under normal circumstances, but this space may not be suitable for working in for an extended period of time or for active activities.
+It should be a place that can be quiet at times, is free from hazards and if possible, has internet access.

 Accessing digital devices and the internet